 - Big O Cheat Sheet: Big O notation is a way to talk about how long it will take an algorithm to run.
 Interviewers may ask you about the efficiency of the algorithm you use.
 Big O offers a good way to communicate your understanding of an algorithm’s efficiency.

 - The Technical Interview Cheat Sheet: Another list of common data structures and algorithms with information about them.
 This one is a good memory refresher.

 If you have more time, I recommend Coursera’s Algorithms: Design and Analysis course.
 It’s an online course, so it’s more of a commitment.

-When you practice, try to practice in an environment as close as possible to the one you’ll be in in the interview.
+When you practice, try to practice in an environment as close as possible to your interview environment.
 In general: